How to Buy a House home

 Renting Net

 "Rent Net" is how much you're out after considering the value you've built.
 It's everything you've spent on rent, minus the value of your investment (after subtracting out taxes you'd owe on the sale).
-If you're not investing as a renter, your net would be even lower than what's shown here.
+If you're not investing as a renter, your net would be even higher than what's shown here.

 Since this figure is how much you're "out", the lower the better.
 Negative values are especially good, because they mean you basically lived for free -- you got more in return from your investments than what you paid out in rent.